scalameta/metals/docs/editors/vim.md

 ### Installing coc-metals

 Once you have `coc.nvim` installed, you can then install Metals a few different ways.
 The easiest is by running:

 ```vim
 :CocInstall coc-metals
 ```

-If you'd like to use the latest changes on master, you can also use the url of the repo in the command like so:
+If you'd like to use the latest changes on master, you can also just build from source by using `:CocInstall` with the repository url.

 ```vim
 :CocInstall https://github.com/scalameta/coc-metals
 ```
 If you'd like to use the latest changes on master, but would prefer managing the plugin using a plugin manager to download the extension, make sure you run the below snippet to uninstall the old version first.

 ```vim
 :CocUninstall coc-metals